-I wade in to the margins, just enough to lose my legs.
+I wade into the margins, just enough to lose my my lower legs.
 The earth is dry, in it scattered the plough smashed shards of flint.
 One eyes me back, a bend away; the familiar glowing bulge of a blow, it’s a hand struck flake, the edge picked at, chipped away like a saw blade.
-I turn it in my hand in the sunlight, it hums silent and grey black, a song of the past against the blue and green.
+I turn it in my hand in the sunlight, it hums silent and dark, a black song of the past against the blue and green.

-I studied this field on an aerial photo, the suspicious crop marks.
-I thought maybe barrows or ring ditches.
-But I’ve checked the records, there is nothing noted.
-The marks are filled and ploughed in marlpits, the lines are shadows of old hedgerows lost to the machines sometime after 1946 when the planes crisscrossed the country, recorded everything in stark black and white.
+I studied this field in an aerial photograph, there were suspicious crop marks.
+I thought possibly ploughed-out barrows or ring ditches.
+I’ve checked the records, there is nothing noted.
+The marks are filled and ploughed in marlpits, the lines are shadows of old hedgerows lost to the machines sometime after 1946 when aeroplanes crisscrossed the country, recorded everything in stark black and white.
 The tithe maps echo the same story.
-There is surprisingly little here, a gap in the county in a place that seems even more deserted now.
+There is surprisingly little here, and yet so much, a gap in the county in a place that seems even more deserted now.
 An old rectory, the church, a farm or two commanding a faint rise in the low swells and faint troughs of the Norfolk countryside.

-The church is on a bend cupped in the trees, birdsong and a lazy insect drone.
-The graves canted and pleasantly lost in long sedges and grasses, a gate long since rotted out, entry via a sloping cut.
-It’s quite small, a nave, barely even a chancel, a single aisle, the tower is small and plain, nicely proportioned leaning against the body of the building against the heat of the sky framed in the trees.
-The air around is filled with bees, a colony in swarm either leaving or settling, my camera freezes them in the air like falling dust or ash.
+The church is on a bend, cupped in the trees, just birdsong and lazy insect drone.
+The graves are canted and pleasantly lost in long sedges and grasses, a gate long since rotted out, and entry via a sloping cut.
+It’s quite small, a nave, barely a chancel, a single aisle, the tower is small and plain, nicely proportioned leaning against the body of the building, framed against the sky by the trees.
+The air around is filled with bees, a colony in swarm either leaving or settling, my camera freezes them in the air like falling ash.

-There’s something enticing about the inner coolness of these spaces.
-The thick walls in this case built of flint and as we start to head west carstone inclusions picked from the ground as the deep landscapes change.
-This thickness of this old matter suspends the growing heat as we progress through our now flexible and unpredictable summers.
+There’s something enticing about the inner coolness of these spaces – the thick walls. in this case built of flint at a point where heading west the rust-coloured carstone inclusions start to appear, picked from the ground as the deep landscapes change.
+The thickness of this old matter suspends the growing heat as we progress through our new flexible and scarily unpredictable summers.

 I’ve read a little about St Faiths over the years.
-The building has had a life constructed around the flexing population of a parish that stretches back beyond its foundation.
+The building has had a life constructed around the elastic population of a parish that stretches back beyond its foundation.
 Farmers, tenants, smallholders, families.
 It’s small and would have seen both full congregations and the later emptiness.
-It has overseen both people and trees grow inside, weeds stretched to the light.
+It has overseen both people and trees, which at one point grew inside, weeds stretched to the light.
 It has saved us, and we have saved it.
 I’ve seen the inside in photographs, but nothing quite prepares you for a good cold-water shock, the reality of it almost makes me gasp.
-It’s cool inside, arcaded on one side, a font base against one pillar, another replacement font bought in from Whitwell in the aisle.
+It’s cool, arcaded on one side, a font base against one pillar, another replacement font bought in from Whitwell in the aisle.
 A lecturn, a ladder.
-One chair positioned with a hand-written card inviting you to sit and view should you choose to.
+One chair positioned with a hand-written card inviting you to sit and view should you so choose.

-The paintings are stunning, dating from the early to middle 14th century.
+The paintings are stunning, a camera can’t do them justice, this is very much a thing for the eye, but then really isn’t everything.
+They date from the early to middle 14th century.
 Only the red paint has truly survived, it appears to be red ochre rather than unstable, expensive and poisonous vermillion, a mercury sulphide.
 Blue and green were rarer and not evident, but there’s traces of black and yellow ochre too when you get close, soil, ash and charcoal suspended in egg binding it to the walls.
 The reds are powerful and don’t fade.
-One thing that strikes me always is how unlike modern ink this is, where a mass produced print in a charity shop window or a daylit wall will first lose its magenta to the sun, go green and the gradually lose its yellow to go black and cyan.
+One thing that strikes me always is how unlike modern ink this is, where a mass produced print in a charity shop window or a day lit wall will first lose its magenta to the sun, go green and the gradually lose its yellow fading to black and cyan.
 The conditions here have left a skeleton of red.
-It would have, at its peak have been a pretty full sensory experience for a largely illiterate congregation, picture book tableaux of the passion of Christ, Saint George and the dragon, saint’s emblems and what look like either vines full of grapes, or hops twist and curl.
+It would have, at its peak have been a pretty full sensory experience for a largely illiterate congregation, picture book tableaux of the passion of Christ, Saint George and the Dragon, saint’s emblems and what look like either vines full of grapes or hops twist and curl.
 There’s the remnant of three living and three dead too.
 Patterns dogtooth arches.
 The whole thing feels curiously like looking at and decoding decaying negatives.

 One wall is free of paint.
 A hint at something believed to hark to one of the great desertions of the human landscape.
-The wall was prepped, ready to take the unfurling waves of paint.
-Then in 1348 and 49 the great plague came.
+The wall was prepped, ready to take the unfurling waves of colour.
+Then in 1348 and 1349 the great plague came.
 It was neither the first or the last wave, but certainly a great tsunami that emptied these fields and churches.
 It removed farm labourers, painters, builders, artisans and their families.
-Lords and priests, rich and poor all equal under the scythe.
-The painting remaining incomplete, then eventually painted out; a distraction to modern eyes in the sixteenth century; the focus changed from what the world around said to what the church wanted you to hear.
+Lords and priests, rich and poor all equal under the scythe of the death the disease brought in the folds of its cloak across the land.
+The painting remained incomplete, then eventually as our patterns of belief shift – painted out; a distraction to modern eyes in the sixteenth century; the focus changed from what the world around said to what the church wanted you to hear.
 Patterns like these obliterated by steadfast grim-faced shifts in the patterns of law and thought, then forgotten for centuries beneath layers of lime-wash.